 Sweetly salty.
 Crunchily tender.
 Unexpectedly familiar.
 Simply complex.
-Notice the juxtaposition of opposing forces at play here?
+Notice the juxtaposition of opposing and seemingly contradictory forces at play here?
 That’s exactly why we’re more than a little dumbstruck by these salted caramel and pretzel cookies.
-They’re irresistible in an opposites-attract sorta way.–Renee Schettler Rossi
+They’re irresistible in an “opposites attract” sorta way.–Renee Schettler Rossi

-Oops.
-Above and beyond the aforementioned traits, we have one more reason why we admire these salted caramel and pretzel cookies, and we inadvertently omitted it from our above homage.
-It’s the fact that the malty saltiness of these cookies makes them a superb accompaniment to darker beers.
-We need to do a little more research before we can say for certain, although we’re thinking anything from an amber on through a stout.
-(Natch, milk makes an acceptable accompaniment as well.)
-Care to add the results of your own studious sipping and curious crunching undertakings?
+Above and beyond the aforementioned desirable traits of these cookies, we have one more reason why we admire these salted caramel and pretzel cookies.
+It’s the fact that their malty saltiness makes them a superb accompaniment to darker beers.
+We’re thinking anything from an amber on through a stout.
+(Natch, milk also makes an admirable accompaniment to these cookies.)
+Care to chime in with the results of your own studious sipping and curious crunching undertakings?
 Let us know in a comment below.

 - 1 1/2 cups roughly broken skinny pretzel sticks

 - 2 sticks (8 oz) unsalted butter, at room temperature

 - 1/2 teaspoon fine sea salt

 - 1/2 cup store-bought or homemade dulce de leche or thick caramel sauce*

 - Toss 1/4 cup whole or broken pretzels in a resealable plastic bag and use a rolling pin to crush them into coarse crumbs.

 - In a stand mixer or in a large bowl with an electric mixer on medium-high speed, beat the butter and sugar until light and fluffy, 3 to 5 minutes.